 This last benefit may seem like a given, but it goes hand-in-hand with retargeting, and it also has some hidden benefits that unfortunately not everyone immediately thinks of!

 Social media has become the new gateway between businesses and consumers.
-People are commenting on Facebook posts, and direct messaging on Twitter, Pinterest, Instagram and others to get in touch with businesses more and more.
+People are commenting on different types of content posted on Facebook pages, and direct messaging on Twitter, Pinterest, LinkedIn, Instagram and others to get in touch with businesses more and more.

 And the social media atmosphere is alive 24-7.
-You never know when you’ll receive an organic touch point with a potential customer, but thankfully you can always be prepared when you’re using social media for marketing.
+You never know when your social media content will receive an organic touch point with a potential customer, but thankfully you can always be prepared when you’re using social media for marketing.

 Tools such as autobots and autoresponders can be set up so that customers are attended to immediately should they reach out to your business on social media.